ebof1223/Topsters/README.md

 Inspired by the social media trend of sharing your favoirte albums/artists in collage form.

 I wanted to create a user-friendly music-based web application that stored collections of albums that I enjoyed and I think this project achieves that spectacularly.
-This project also includes some premade topsters of popular music establishments and critics that the user may find interesting.
-Further, I also plan on creating a version that integrates a spotify music player so the user can enjoy any particular collection of music without having to tediously look up each album individually in order to taste test it.
+This project also includes some premade topsters of popular music establishments and critics that may be of some interest.

 ![Screen Shot 2021-07-27 at 5 47 13 PM](https://user-images.githubusercontent.com/66833914/127237305-ba243164-b4ed-4349-80b4-9b701033a6d4.jpg)